intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 behavior.
 See also {{RFC7154}}, {{RFC7776}}, and {{RFC8716}}.

-# RFC Series Consulting Editor (RSCE)
+# RFC Series Editor/Advisor (RSEA)

 NOTE: Discussion continues within the RFCED-Future Program regarding the roles and responsibilities of an expert in technical publication processes.
-To retain flexibility (e.g., as to whether this individual plays more of an advisory role or more of a singular leadership role), this document temporarily refers to the individual as the "RFC Series Consulting Editor" ("RSCE").
+To retain flexibility (e.g., as to whether this individual plays more of an advisory role or more of a singular leadership role), this document temporarily refers to the individual as the "RFC Series Editor/Advisor" ("RSEA").

-The RFC Series Consulting Editor (RSCE) is a senior technical publishing professional who will apply their deep knowledge of technical publishing processes to the RFC series.
+The RFC Series Editor/Advisor (RSEA) is a senior technical publishing professional who will apply their deep knowledge of technical publishing processes to the RFC series.

-The primary responsibilities of the RSCE are as follows:
+The primary responsibilities of the RSEA are as follows:

 * Serve as a voting member on the RSAB.
 * Identify problems with the RFC publication process and opportunities for improvement.
 * Provide expert advice regarding policy proposals within the RSWG.
 * If requested, provide expert advice to the RPC and IETF LLC.

-Matters on which the RSCE might be consulted could include proposed changes to the RFC style guide {{RFC7322}}, RFC formatting in general, web presence, copyright matters, archiving policy, and dissemination and cataloguing of RFCs.
+Matters on which the RSEA might be consulted could include proposed changes to the RFC style guide {{RFC7322}}, RFC formatting in general, web presence, copyright matters, archiving policy, and dissemination and cataloguing of RFCs.

-Whether the RSCE role is structured as a contractual or employee relationship is a matter for the IETF LLC and the IETF Executive Director to determine.
+Whether the RSEA role is structured as a contractual or employee relationship is a matter for the IETF LLC and the IETF Executive Director to determine.

 NOTE: This section is intended to address